h-cel/hamster/README.md

 which build up on each other.
 It is suggested to run them sequentially to obtain the most efficient and informative workflow.

 ### 1. Diagnosis
 The diagnosis part of **HAMSTER** identifies atmospheric fluxes of humidity (precipitation and evaporation) or heat (sensible heat flux) using output from a Lagrangian model.
 There are several thresholds and criteria that can be set (see docs) to reduce the bias, increase the probability of detection and reduce the probability of false detection.
-The output from this part can be used to bias correct source-sink relationships.
+The output from this part can be used to bias correct source–receptor relationships.

 ### 2. Attribution
-The attribution part of **HAMSTER** constructs mass- and energy-conserving trajectories of heat and moisture (e.g. using a linear discounting of changes en route), and establishes a first (biased) source-sink relationship.
+The attribution part of **HAMSTER** constructs mass- and energy-conserving trajectories of heat and moisture (e.g. using a linear discounting of changes en route), and establishes a first (biased) source–receptor relationship.
 Multiple options to ensure mass- and energy conservation along trajectories are available (see docs).
 Various time and space-scales for attribution are possible (see docs).

 ### 3. Bias-correction
-The last module of **HAMSTER** uses information from the former two modules to bias-correct source-receptor relationships.
+The last module of **HAMSTER** uses information from the former two modules to bias-correct source–receptor relationships.
 Multiple options for bias-correction are available (see docs).

 ## Running HAMSTER.
 ### Prerequisites